-all our Chiropractors are fully qualified to a high standard
+All our Chiropractors are fully qualified and State Registered

 Clinic Principal, BSc (Chiro), DC, CCEP, LCC

-After 19 years I have retired from teaching chiropractic technique to undergraduate chiropractic students at the top European Chiropractic University College which is in Bournemouth.
+I have been in practice for over 25 years.
+During that time I worked part-time in teaching for 19 years.
+I have now retired from teaching chiropractic technique to undergraduate chiropractic students at the top European Chiropractic University College which is in Bournemouth.
 I miss the teaching but I now have more time to concentrate on my patients and on Afon House.

 During my spare time I love gardening and my pride and joy is my rose garden.
 This is a passion which began very early in life with my father’s rose garden.
 He was an excellent teacher and had a love of creating new and interesting specimens by grafting different roses together.
 I am not so adventurous.
 My garden is mainly sand (I live on what used to be heathland in Christchurch) so we have to have drought-resistant plants, and I appreciate how hardy roses can be.